nus-vv-streams/lapis-gs/README.md

 </p>

 <p align="center">
     We introduce <strong><i>LapisGS</i></strong>, a layered progressive 3D Gaussian Splatting (3DGS), for adaptive streaming and view-adaptive rendering.
+Our approach can effectively balance visual fidelity with the compactness of the model, with up to 50.71% improvement in SSIM, 286.53% improvement in LPIPS, and 318.41% reduction in model size, and shows its potential for bandwidth-adapted 3D streaming and rendering applications.
 </p>
 <br>

+## Implementation

-Implementation will be provided.
+The code will be provided.

 ## Citation